CPU, GPU, Memory, and multi-process architecture

 The important thing to note here is that these different architectures are implementation details.
 There is no standard specification on how one might build a web browser.
 One browser's approach may be completely different from another.

-For the sake of this blog series, we are going to use Chrome’s recent architecture described in the diagram below.
+For the sake of this blog series, we're using Chrome's recent architecture, described in Figure 8.

 At the top is the browser process coordinating with other processes that take care of different parts of the application.
 For the renderer process, multiple processes are created and assigned to each tab.
 Until very recently, Chrome gave each tab a process when it could; now it tries to give each site its own process, including iframes (see Site Isolation).